jaeDev2023/Solar-System-Simulator/README.md

 X slider: Move to the left to add velocity to the left and move it to the right to add velocity in the right direction.
 Y slider: Move to the left to add velocity upwards and move it to the right to add velocity downwards.
 Z slider: Move to the left to add velocity towards the screen and move it to the right to add velocity away from the screen.

+#### Generate Object Button
+Use the mouse to click on the Generate Object Button to add a new object to the scene!

 ## Image Testing
 ![Test imgage](./images/orbits.png)